vedrecide/nezukari/README.md

-# nezuko
+# nezukari
-A music bot made with Hikari &amp; Tanjun
+A music bot made with Hikari & Tanjun